research-mobile-security/ALIBIS/readme.md

 This is the source code of the paper **REALME: Risk Estimation in Android Apps for Leakage of Metadata**.

+**REALME** is a framework that automatically estimates the risk of sensitive metadata leakage when users share images online by combining static analysis and Large Language Models (LLMs).

+**REALME** advances **[MetaLeak's](https://github.com/research-mobile-security/MetaLeak)** foundation (our previous research) by replacing the semi-automated dynamic analysis process with LLMs' code summarization capabilities to determine whether an app deletes or retains sensitive metadata and, if it keeps sensitive metadata, identifies metadata types.

 The architecture of REALME is as follows:

 <img src="https://github.com/research-mobile-security/REALME/blob/main/images/realme-architecture-1.png">